paulzaetta/Wind_Generation_Forecast/README.md

 ## Master_Thesis_ZAETTA_Paul.pdf

-This file contains the master thesis, which is "Very short-term analysis of wind power generation in a probabilistic forecasting framework".
+This file contains the master thesis (in PDF format), which is "Very short-term analysis of wind power generation in a probabilistic forecasting framework".